-The My Peaceful Universe Mindfulness Program For Schools provides teachers with valuable mindfulness and meditation resources for students in the classroom, as well as students at home.
+The My Peaceful Universe Mindfulness Program For Schools provides teaching staff with valuable mindfulness and meditation exercises for students in the classroom, as well as students at home.

 Early Learning Meditations For Kids Aged 4 - 7: Teachers quickly and easily calm and settle their students as kids become familiar with listening to short meditations in the comfort of their classroom.